-As you walk along picturesque Kosančićev venac (as you ought to) take a minute and drop in by Makadam.
+As you walk along picturesque Kosančićev venac in Belgrade (as you ought to) take a minute and drop by in Makadam.
 Located in the basement of an old corner house, this little establishment consists of a bistro and a store, the latter being the focus of my attention.

 As for their small and low-key café/bistro (which btw has longer working hours) let’s say just one thing: it would earn more attention if it wasn’t for their great shop!